 - When your application has been processed, you will be informed via the email address you provided in your application.

-2) Visit the library for full access
+2) Visit the library (once the building has reopened)

 You need three things to get a physical library card:

 - A completed application.
 Ask for one at our checkout desk.

 - Proof of Sterling Heights residency

 The easiest way to provide identification and prove your residency is with a current driver’s license or a state ID that lists a Sterling Heights address.
 If you don’t have that, there are other options.
 You still need a current driver’s license or state ID, even if it’s out-of state.
 In addition, you will also need one of the following:

 - Electric or gas bill

 These items must show a Sterling Heights address and must be in the name of the person applying.